bmuna/mezgeb-eStore/README.md

 Step 2:

-- Go to project root and execute the following command in console to get the required dependencies:
+- Go to project root and execute the following command in console to get the required dependencies

-  ` flutter pub get`
+  `flutter pub get`

 Step 3:

 - run the application

   `flutter run`